What’s that now?

 Long story, but the most developed family here is the transformer or Sparse Transformer etc for particularly developed examples and explanations of this sub-field.
 The best illustrated blog post is Jay Alammar’s Illustrated Transformer.

 Question: are interesting things happening with attention outside the transformer context?
 TBH I am not really expert enough to know what is going on here.

 These networks are absolutely massive (heh) in natural language processing right now.

-A key point about these networks is that they can be made extremely large but still remain trainable.
+A key point about these networks seems to be that they can be made extremely large but still remain trainable?
 This leads to interesting scaling laws.

 A good paper read is Yannic Kilcher’s.